 We are proud to offer practicum placements via Telehealth (when available) and in-person services to music therapy students in undergraduate, equivalency, and graduate programs.
 We currently have affiliations with Berklee College of Music, Temple University, and Montclair State University.
 We are open to other affiliations.
 (Are you already a music therapy student looking for additional training and resume boosters outside of your placements?
 Click HERE to learn more about our summer Field Study program designed just for you!)

-We accept up to three students from September-December and January-April.
+We accept practicum students from September-December, January-May, and May-August.
 Our numbers depend upon client availability, the requirements needed for telehealth vs. in-person services, time and fiscal availability of the practice, and whether or not a University Affiliated Intern is on staff.

 As a practicum student you will…

 Participate in weekly clinical team meetings to learn how a private practice is run behind the scenes